 The Wimbledon Championships are as much a part of British summer as strawberries and cream or Pimm's – both of which can be found in vast quantities on the famous grounds.
 In fact, it might just be the most British of sporting events.
 The world's oldest tennis tournament, it has been held at the All England Club since 1877 and is actually the only one of the four international Grand Slam events to be played on grass.
-This year's tennis tournament takes places from 27th June – 10th July and is set to be quite the competition.
-Andy Murray may have won at Queen's recently, but defending champion Novak Djokovic won't go down without a fight.
-On the women's side, six-time champion Serena Williams is tipped to win but Czech Republic’s Petra Kvitová could give her a run for her money.
+This year's tennis tournament takes places from 3rd July for two weeks and is set to be quite the competition.

 If you want to get in on this year's tennis action, there are a few things you should know.
 From how to score tickets to what to bring, here are 10 essential tips for this year's tournament.
 Have a read and make the most out of this wonderful summertime sporting event.